-The IB awards IB Certificates for successful completion of individual subjects, studied over two years in grades 11-12, and culminating in examinations.
-Students who do not choose to pursue the IB Diploma may earn IB Certificates for the individual subjects they study.
-Depending on the student’s university destination, satisfactory scores for IB Certificates may meet entry requirements or be awarded college credit.
+The IB awards scores for successful completion of individual subjects, studied over two years in grades 11-12, and culminating in examinations.
+Students who do not choose to pursue the IB Diploma will sit the exams for individual subjects they study.
+Depending on the student’s university destination, satisfactory scores for IB courses may meet entry requirements or be awarded college credit.

 IBDP Examinations and Assessments

 Assessment in the IBDP includes work assessed internally (by the ICS teacher) and externally (by examiners).
 Internal assessment in each course are assigned, guided, and marked by our IBDP teachers during the course, and may take the form of lab reports, portfolios, oral presentations, research workbooks, or other forms of authentic assessment.
 This internally assessed work, combined with the student’s results on May examination papers, forms the final IB score awarded in July by the IBO.
 IB scores range from 1-7, with 7 being the highest.